DenFin/app-connect-iot/README.md

 - `pnpm test:coverage` - run the tests and generate a coverage report
 - `pnpm test:e2e` - run the end-to-end tests

+### Authentication and authorization
+We use [nuxt-auth](https://github.com/sidebase/nuxt-auth) for authentication and authorization. nuxt-auth uses next-auth under the hood.
+Learn more about [next-auth](https://next-auth.js.org).

 _For more examples, explanations and guidelines please refer to the [Documentation](#)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>